tenacious-soul/Online-Booking-Scheduler/README.md

 # Online-Booking-Scheduler

+To run the project, clone the project and import it in some IDE(let's say IntelliJ), set up JDK version 18 or above, and run the project.
+All API endpoints, requests, etc have been attached.
+For the database, in-memory database H2 is used.
+(For local use: http://localhost:8080/h2-console/)

 ## Book Appointment Functionality:
 Based on start_time, end_time, operator_id, and status(1:Active, 5:inactive) first appointment will be checked, if any appointment is found, then "Already appointment in the requested time slot" will be returned else, appointment will be booked successfully.
 Endpoint: localhost:8080/appointment/bookAppointment